beaudrychase/speci-comment/Speci-comment.md

 			- Labeled data: Mechanical Turk or Manually do it myself.
 	Building a tool that uses the model from the command line:
 		- Takes source code as input
 		- Outputs lines with vague comments.

+First Steps:
+	- Use one of the models that already exists and get the rest of the tool working with it
+	- only try to get python working.